ulff/phpcon-demo/README.md

 ## Setting up environment

-PHPers Demo environment is based on docker containers, so make sure your environment supports docker and the docker-machine is up.
+PHPcon Demo environment is based on docker containers, so make sure your environment supports docker and the docker-machine is up.

 Then start the machines with command: